 The total wage LQ analysis reveals county specific specialization in certain industries by total wages earned.
-Natural resources and mining have high LQ in each county, suggesting this industry is lucrative for the region.
+Natural Resources have high LQ in each county, suggesting that Agriculture is lucrative for the region.
 Agriculture has the highest LQ in Marion and Yamhill counties.
-Low LQ scores in Information, Financial activities (specifically real estate and rentals and leasing), Professional Business Services, and Arts, entertainment, and recreation, have low LQ in each county suggesting low rates of financial significance for each of these industries.
+Low LQ scores in Information, Financial activities (specifically Real Estate and Leasing), Professional Business Services, and Arts, Entertainment, and Recreation, have low LQ in each county suggesting low rates of financial significance for each of these industries.
 In other words, these industries do not result in a significant portion of the wages earned in each county relative to the rest of Oregon.